 Even if a crisis strikes and democracy goes out the window while our government focuses on energy Manhattan projects, it’s not certain that enough public funding and private capital can be raised.

-Politically, it will be hard to devote money and energy to new projects when people are freezing and hungry.
-The existing energy is likely to be diverted to agriculture and essential services, the way blood flows to your body’s core if you plunge into icy water.
+Politically, it will be hard to devote money and energy to new projects when people are freezing and hungry, and the political system is so dysfunctional and polarized and too complex with too many problems to solve all at once.
+If any sense or competence remains, perhaps locally or regionally, the existing energy is likely to be diverted to agriculture and essential services.

 The public and politicians have always blamed energy shortages on oil company conspiracies or outside enemies, which lessens the urgency to adapt.

 Scientists and engineers are paid to solve problems, so they tend to see energy problems as challenges that can be solved.

 Finally, the implications are so depressing that very few people are willing to contemplate them, or they assume the problems will be solved by someone because human beings are so very clever.

 When the crunch hits, there is likely to be so much fear, mass migrations to cope with (i.e. people will want to move to California for warmth and food, states that still produce energy, grow food), social chaos, crime, and so on, that energy will be devoted to maintaining order that could have been used to train people with the new skills needed to adapt to a lower energy future, insulate buildings and homes, and so on.

 If sense doesn’t prevail, the oil will be diverted to fight wars over the remaining oil fields (Bucknell).
 World War II was all about oil grabs by Germany (Russia’s oil), and Japan (Indonesial Oil), as Daniel Yergin describes in his Pulitzer prize winning book The Prize: The Epic Quest for Oil, Money, and Power.
 Also see Michael Klare’s Resource Wars:The New Landscape of Global Conflict.